2018 LACFF Rules & Regulations

 3.1.
 Eligibility Requirements

-- The entry must be a film, which has completed production after Jen.
-01, 2016;
+- The entry must be a film, which has completed production after Jan.
+01, 2017

-- Entries are not required to have world premiere at the 1st Los Angeles Chinese Film Festival;
+- Entries are not required to have their world premiere at the 1st Los Angeles Chinese Film Festival

-- Every applicant may submit a maximum three films;
+- Every applicant may submit a maximum of three (3) films; however, the applicant must submit a separate application form and registration fee for each film entry

-- The film has not released or distributed (including online distribution) in the Los Angeles, CA area and will not be released in full on any other online platform during LA Chinese Film Festival;
+- The film has not been commercially released and distributed in California (including online distribution) and will not be released in full on any other online platform during LA Chinese Film Festival

 3.2.
 Submission Guidelines

-* If you can not submit electronic copies or video links, please explain in the email to the LACFF Organizing Committee.
+* If for technical reasons the applicant cannot submit electronic copies or video links, please contact the LACFF Organizing Committee by emailing email@example.com

-- All materials submitted by applicants are non-returnable, please be sure to retain the original;
+- All materials submitted by applicants will not be returned.
+Please be sure to retain the original

-- Once successfully submitted works, in principle, the organizing committee is no longer accepting new versions, if there are significant changes in registration information, please contact the organizing committee.
+- Once a film has been successfully submitted, the organizing committee no longer accepts new versions.
+If there are significant changes in registration information, please contact the organizing committee

 4. exhibition Requirements